Is leadership ready for massive tech changes?

 We have seen incredible change in the past year, and the pace of change is accelerating.
 That means leaders need to invest to stay ahead, and laggards must act now to close an ever-widening gap.
 In addition, we've seen big shifts in customer expectations and worker’s needs.
 Now health, safety, and security are among the new requirements for loyalty.

-As a result, mastering change is going to be a key leadership attribute.
+As a result, becoming an expert in change is going to be a key leadership attribute.
 A new kind of leadership demands enterprises prioritize technology innovation in response to a radically changing world.
 This is a once-in-a-generation opportunity to use technology change to reimagine and rebuild, not only the future of business, but the entire human experience.
-And I think CIOs are in a prime position to embrace this opportunity to become masters of this change.
+And I think CIOs are in a prime position to embrace this opportunity to become experts of this change.